thelittlewonder/Blockchain-and-Cryptocurrencies/README.md

 The problem is to come up with algorithms that the generals can use, including sending messages and processing received messages, that can allow them to correctly conclude:
 **Yes, we will both attack at the agreed-upon time.**

+## Memory Hard
+It refers to a situation in which the time to complete a given computational problem is decided primarily by the amount of memory required to hold data.
+The application of memory hard functions could prove to be valuable in preventing spam, which has become a problem of epidemic proportions on the Internet.

 ##  Hadoop Distributed File System
 Hadoop File System was developed using distributed file system design.
 It is run on commodity hardware.
 Unlike other distributed systems, HDFS is **highly faulttolerant and designed using low-cost hardware**.